Bread and Roses:

 The Radicalism Collection includes materials on the internment of Japanese Americans during World War II.
 Works on Asian immigration and Asian American life are also here, especially in the Nye Popular Culture Collection.

-Digital Collections: American Radicalism - A selection of material from the American Radicalism section which have been digitized by the Digital & Multimedia Center
+Digital Collections: American Radicalism - A selection of material from the American Radicalism section which have been digitized by the Gerald M Kline Digital and Multimedia Center

-Digital Collections: MSU Student Activism - A selection of material from the MSU History section focused on student activism, which have been digitized by the Digital & Multimedia Center
+Digital Collections: MSU Student Activism - A selection of material from the MSU History section focused on student activism, which have been digitized by the Gerald M Kline Digital and Multimedia Center

 The Masses - A selection of cover illustrations from the magazine The Masses (1913-1917)